 By Eliot Rose, Autumn Bernstein, and Stuart Cohen – 2011

-The San Diego Association of Governments (SANDAG) approved the first sustainable communities strategy (SCS) under Senate Bill 375 in October 2011.
-This report takes a comprehensive look at the plan and analyzes why it didn’t achieve the GHG reductions that many hoped it would.
+The San Diego Association of Governments (SANDAG) approved the first Sustainable Communities Strategy (SCS) under Senate Bill 375 in October 2011.
+This report takes a comprehensive look at the plan and analyzes why it didn’t achieve the greenhouse gas emissions (GHG) reductions that many hoped it would.
 Download the report

 Model Policies for Transportation and Climate: